lukegrc/todo-app/README.md

 # Todo App - Vue.js with TypeScript

-A modern, responsive todo application built with Vue.js 2 and TypeScript, featuring a clean design and full CRUD functionality.
+A modern, responsive todo application built with Vue.js 2 and TypeScript, featuring a full CRUD functionality.

 ## Features